-FWH-1: Develop new wildlife waters in collaboration with UDWR in areas where field studies reveal the new for such to maintain healthy, viable populations of me deer or other game and nongame species.
-Such water will be developed in accordance with the objectives as guidelines of applicable game, nongame, and habitat management plans.
+FWH-1: Develop new wildlife waters in collaboration with UDWR in areas where field studies reveal the need for such to maintain healthy, viable populations of mule deer or other game and nongame species.
+Such waters will be developed in accordance with the objectives and guidelines of applicable game, nongame, and habitat management plans.

-FWH-2: Ensure that all existing and proposed artifici wildlife waters include escape ladders or are designed allow safe access by wildlife.
+FWH-2: Ensure that all existing and proposed artificial wildlife waters include escape ladders or are designed to allow safe access by wildlife.

-FWH-3: Ensure that all new or replacement range-typ fencing conforms to BLM specifications that allow sat passage for game and nongame wildlife species.
+FWH-3: Ensure that all new or replacement range-type fencing conforms to BLM specifications that allow safe passage for game and nongame wildlife species.

-FWH-4: Allow the reintroduction, transplantation, and augmentation of priority native wildlife species populations (as defined in BLM Manual 1745 or subsequent guidance) into current or historic habitats in the NCA in coordination with UDWR in order to: (a) maintain current population numbers, distributions, and genet diversity, and (b) restore or enhance native species populations.
+FWH-4: Allow the reintroduction, transplantation, and augmentation of priority native wildlife species populations (as defined in BLM Manual 1745 or subsequent guidance) into current or historic habitats in the NCA, in coordination with UDWR in order to: (a) maintain current population numbers, distributions, and genetic diversity, and (b) restore or enhance native species populations.